 Which is all a long way of saying, hey, dudes, stop sucking on kid dicks just because scripture says it’s fine.

 Onto the roundup!

-- Like a lazy work-from-home analyst who checks into the office once every few months so his boss doesn't think he's basically paying the kid to jerk off at home, Pat Robertson checked in again to say that marijuana should be legalised (yeah!), but also that you shouldn't go to your gay sister's wedding (boo!) and that Midwesterners lost their houses to tornadoes because they didn't pray enough (double boo!).
+- Like a lazy work-from-home analyst who checks into the office once every few months so his boss doesn't think he's basically paying the kid to jerk off at home, Pat Robertson checked in again to say that marijuana should be legalized (yeah!), but also that you shouldn't go to your gay sister's wedding (boo!), and that Midwesterners lost their houses to tornadoes because they didn't pray enough (double boo!).

-- Kirk Cameron, a one-time famous person, said that homosexuality is “unnatural” and “ultimately destructive to so many of the foundations of civilisation.”
+- Kirk Cameron, a one-time famous person, said that homosexuality is “unnatural” and “ultimately destructive to so many of the foundations of civilization.”
 Time to rip those Tiger Beat posters off your walls, ladies.